lafriedel/100-days-of-code/log.md

 **Today's Progress**: I spent the whole hour trying to wrap my head around the reason the fibonacci function.
 I ended up making a "tree" diagram to understand the math.
 I also found some blog posts about the recursive solution to it.

 **Thoughts**: Handwriting a diagram really helped.
 I now understand the math behind it -- rather, I understood the math I just didn't understand the nesting of the function, exactly.
 I was confused because the recursive step is to call the function twice, so that was confusing to me at first.
 But breaking it down really, really helped.

+### R1D99: 4/30/18

+**Today's Progress**: I watched the recording of Lambda School's lesson 12, which is about the DOM.
+We didn't have a successful recording during the actual bootcamp because of poor internet connection.

+**Thoughts**: Even though I already knew how to do what was being done in the video, it was nice to have a deeper explanation of why it works.

+### R1D100: 5/1/18

+**Today's Progress**: I worked on the homework assignment for lesson 12, which is making a to do list web app.
+It utilizes much of the stuff we learned in the previous lessons.
+I got some functions written, but I'm not done.

+**Thoughts**: Somehow I'm at day 100!
+Crazy!
+I've learned so much.
+I've been a bit preoccupied with my wedding planning as I've gotten to the end here, but I've still done my best to make time to code.
+It has been a great experience.